-Because sales involves discrete projects with a wide range of order sizes, the Company experiences a high variability of results on a quarter-by-quarter basis.
+Because sales activities involve discrete projects with a wide range of order sizes, the Company experiences a high variability of results on a quarter-by-quarter basis.
 A trailing four-quarter ("TFQ") analysis, therefore, provides a more relevant perspective on the progress and the potential growth of the Company.
-The tables below present the Company's TFQ financial results for the periods ending December 31, 2020, and 2019, respectively.
-For the fourth quarter, the TFQ analysis is equivalent to the traditional full-year annual review.
+The information below presents the Company's TFQ financial results periods ending March 31, 2021, and 2020.